Gain Confidence as a Leader

 Do not forget to recognize your small wins.
 You need to be sure you are not always “moving your cheese.”
 Meaning be sure to not constantly move your goals before you reach the ones you had been pursuing.
 We too often are looking at the horizon without remembering to be in the moment.
 Celebrate wins for yourself as well as for your team, family, friends, and acquaintances.

-You have undoubtedly by now heard the saying “fake it until you make it” it does not mean spend money like you are rich, it rather means dress for the job you want, not the one you have.
+You have undoubtedly by now heard the saying “fake it until you make it” it does not mean spending money like you are rich, it rather means dressing for the job you want, not the one you have.
 Dress as a confident person would, boldly.
 When you stand like you mean to be seen, you exude a look of confidence, so keep an open posture.

 I have given you multiple examples of what to do to increase your confidence, but if you are interested in learning how to change your perspective quickly and find the confidence that has been eluding you, keep reading.
 I take a few minutes and go over my story, so you can see how learning to identify limiting beliefs can be the key to finding your confidence.